 Our clinical development programs are subject to the risk of failure inherent in the development of new drugs, and our clinical trials may not demonstrate the safety, tolerability and effectiveness of our product candidates.
 For example, in January 2008, we announced that our Phase III efficacy trial of Acetavance for the treatment of pain in adults following abdominal gynecological surgery did not meet its primary endpoint of demonstrating a statistically significant reduction in patients' pain intensity scores over 48 hours compared to placebo.
+We are currently analyzing the results of a clinical trial in patients who have undergone abdominal laparoscopic surgery and expect to announce the results of this trial in the fourth quarter of 2008.
+While data from the abdominal laparoscopic surgery trial are not required to support our planned NDA for Acetavance, the results of this study will be included in our NDA submission, and negative results from this or other clinical trials of Acetavance may delay, limit or otherwise adversely impact our ability to obtain regulatory approval of this product candidate.

-Delays in completing our clinical trials or the rejection of data from a clinical trial by regulatory authorities will result in increased development costs and could have a material adverse effect on the development of our product candidates.
+The rejection of data from any of the clinical trials required by regulatory authorities to support NDAs for our product candidates will result in increased development costs and could have a material adverse effect on the development of our product candidates.
 In addition, our failure to adequately demonstrate the efficacy and safety of Acetavance, Omigard or any other product candidates that we may in-license or acquire would prevent receipt of regulatory approval and, ultimately, the commercialization of that product candidate.